 - Have solicitors who can and will move the debt recovery process along quickly and without delay-the more legitimate pressure that can be put on the debtor to pay, the better.
 Also, any claim should now include interest and, if applicable, late payment compensation.
 The quicker this process can be rolled out and progressed, the better the likelihood of getting paid!

 - Retention of title-as a fall back, businesses who sell products/goods should consider including a 'retention of title' clause within their contracts/terms with customers, purporting to keep ownership with the selling business until the goods are paid for in full.
 Whilst not perfect and sometimes difficult to enforce, they can give a company some security and ability to claim back goods that haven't been paid for if, for example, if they do go into administration or liquidation.

 As debt recovery specialists, we see the effect of the retail problems on our client base of suppliers, service providers and landlords to the retail sector.
 As such, the effect of the failure or struggles of the large high street brands has a direct effect on our clients' business.
 At Forbes, we work with those clients to try to avoid being left with bad debt and minimise the impact of customers in financial difficulties.

-If you are looking for any more information with regards to our services view our Forbes Collect section.
-You can also contact Sadie Butler in our Forbes Collect department
+For more information contact Sadie Butler in our Forbes Collect department

 via email or phone on 0333 207 9388.